retro16/acsi2stm/doc/gemdrive.md

 `AUTO` folder.

-**Warning:** For maximum stability, the boot image must be under 32MB to keep sectors of 512 bytes.
+**Warning:** For maximum stability, the boot image must be under 32MB to keep clusters of 1024 bytes.
 The release package provides a 8MB image, which is more than enough for most needs in terms of `AUTO` programs and accessories.